Composite propellants photopolymerization production

 - Risks reduction during the curing phase;

-- Toxicity reduction both in production and usage phase;
+- Toxicity reduction both in production and in usage phase;

 - Production costs reduction;